jigoshop/Jigoshop-eCommerce/readme.txt

 = Installation =

-1. Download the Jigoshop plugin file
+1. Download the Jigoshop eCommerce plugin file
 2. Unzip the file into a folder to your computer
 3. Upload the `/jigoshop/` folder to the `/wp-content/plugins/` folder on your site
 4. Visit the plugins page in WordPress Admin to activate the Jigoshop plugin

-You can also navigate to the <a href="http://forum.jigoshop.com/kb/getting-started/installation">more in-depth installation or upgrade</a> guides.

 = Setting up Jigoshop =